-: the staff of a high official (as the President)
+: the staff of a high official (such as the President)

-: a group of things related by common characteristics: as
+: a group of things related by common characteristics: such as

-: a group of soils with similar chemical and physical properties (as texture, pH, and mineral content) that comprise a category ranking above the series and below the subgroup in soil classification
+: a group of soils with similar chemical and physical properties (such as texture, pH, and mineral content) that comprise a category ranking above the series and below the subgroup in soil classification

 : a set of curves or surfaces whose equations differ only in parameters

-: a unit of a crime syndicate (as the Mafia) operating within a geographical area
+: a unit of a crime syndicate (such as the Mafia) operating within a geographical area

 There are several doctors on his mother's side of the family.